msaxton/Humanities-Librarian/slides.md

 ## The Arts and Humanities

 ### The Humanities at BU
-Humanities disciplines and methods focus on human experiences through primarily critical, interpretive, or speculative lenses, as distinguished from the empirical and quantitative approaches of the natural and social sciences.
-[Source](https://www.bu.edu/cas/academics/undergraduate-education/humanities/)
+Humanities disciplines and methods focus on human experiences through primarily critical, interpretive, or speculative lenses, as distinguished from the empirical and quantitative approaches of the natural and social sciences. [(Source)](https://www.bu.edu/cas/academics/undergraduate-education/humanities/)

 ### The Arts (as I understand them)
-The Arts are expressions of human experience whether that be visual, auditory, or written.
+The Arts are expressions of human experience whether they be visual, auditory, or written.

 ### The Humanities (as I understand them)
 The humanities are an opportunity to engage in the expressed experience of “the other” in ways that allow us to think creatively and critically about our own experiences.